Currently set to Index

 The California Cannabis Industry Association, CCIA, sent the state legislature a letter on September 9th.
 In this letter, the association noted that though investigations are underway, the government should note that no illnesses have been linked to marijuana vaping products bought at licensed marijuana businesses.

-The letter also noted that the illnesses are currently attributed to the untested products bought from the black market.
+The letter also noted that the illnesses are currently attributed to untested products bought from the black market.
 The association further stated that regulated cannabis and related products in California undergo rigorous testing for toxins, residuals, pesticides, heavy metals, and solvents.
-Their testing requirements exceed those of other products that are manufactured and sold in the state.
+Their testing requirements exceed those of other products manufactured and sold in the state.

 Therefore, when consumers purchase marijuana or pod vapes from the black market, they expose themselves to potential health problems.
 Necessarily, California weed consumers should know what makes illicit marijuana different from regulated cannabis.
 They should also know the possible adverse effects of unregulated cannabis products on their health.